saucelabs/elemental-next/frontend/tips/61-how-to-press-keyboard-keys/_csharp.md

----
-language: csharp
-level: 1
-hide_sidebar: true
-publish_date: 2016-06-13
-last_update:
-  date: 2023-03-30
----

-## A Solution

-You can easily issue a key press by using the `SendKeys` command.
-This can be done to a specific element, or generically with Selenium's Action Builder (which has been documented on [the Selenium Actions page for Building Advanced User Interactions](https://www.selenium.dev/selenium/docs/api/dotnet/html/T_OpenQA_Selenium_Interactions_Actions.htm)).

-Either approach will send a key press.
-The latter approach will send it to the element that's currently in focus in the browser (so you don't have to specify a locator along with it), whereas the prior approach will send the key press directly to the element found.

-You can see a full list of Selenium's available keyboard keys [here](http://seleniumhq.github.io/selenium/docs/api/dotnet/html/T_OpenQA_Selenium_Keys.htm).

-Let's try out a couple of examples.

 ## Example

 First let's include our requisite classes for our test framework (e.g., `NUnit.Framework`), driving the browser with Selenium (e.g., `OpenQA.Selenium`, etc.), and start our class off with some setup and teardown methods.